 Very good spectral matching of the detector to the spectral sensitivity $V(\lambda)$ is realised with the use of the set of glass absorption filters.
 Such a solution guarantees high longterm and temperature stability, especially in comparison with the cheaper realisations in which interference filters are used.
-The quality of this kind of matching ensures the accurate measurement, regardless of the spectral distributions of the measured luminous flux, which in the used systems of matrix backlights vary to a great extent from the spectral efficiency of the calibration illuminant and are the main source of errors.
+The quality of this kind of matching enables the correct measurement, regardless of the spectral distributions of the measured luminous flux, which in the sources of light used nowadays in the modern lighting technique differ significantly from the spectral efficiency of the calibration illuminant and are the main source of errors.